Vit0rG0mes/Data-Quality-Filter-A-New-Approach-For-Edge-Intelligence/README.md

 Algorithms used in training the article's datasets, obtaining information for the Enbase approach.

-# Enbase: Algorithm Using Entropy for Data Filtering
+# EnBaSe (Entropy-Based Selection): Algorithm Using Entropy for Data Filtering

 **EnBaSe** is the algorithm that served as the basis for this research, incorporating the use of **entropy** in its training.